beeware/beeware-tutorial/docs/en/tutorial/tutorial-4.md

 updated app, and `briefcase package` to repackage the application for distribution.

+/// note | Note

-(macOS users, remember that as noted in [Tutorial 3](tutorial-3.md), for the tutorial we recommend running `briefcase package` with the `--adhoc-sign` flag to avoid the complexity of setting up a code signing identity and keep the tutorial as simple as possible.)
+macOS users, remember that as noted in [Tutorial 3](tutorial-3.md), for the tutorial we recommend running `briefcase package` with the `--adhoc-sign` flag to avoid the complexity of setting up a code signing identity and keep the tutorial as simple as possible.

+///

 ## Update and run in one step